David-Antunes/Password-Manager/README.md

 ![](images/help_command.png)

-Registering is very simple.
+Registering a user by typing register, followed by a name, an email, and a password

 ![](images/register.png)

-Logging in is also very simple.
+Logging in by using an already registered email, and its corresponding password.

 ![](images/loggin.png)